 2. Determine Fleet and Project Requirements

-Sometimes, bigger can be better when it comes to getting the job done faster, but it can also cost more to operate and maintain.
-Smaller versions can maneuver around easier and don’t require as much fuel but can be less efficient in certain situations.
-After you have a solid idea, research the going rate for the brand and model of machine.
+Sometimes, bigger can be better for getting the job done faster, but it can increase operation and maintenance costs.
+Smaller versions have better maneuverability and fuel requirements but can be less efficient in certain situations.
+After you have a solid idea, research the going rate for the brand and model of the machine.
 You might end up with more than one option for your specifications.

-Once you analyze the requirements of current and future jobs, you can come up with a maximum bid that also includes transportation costs.
+Once you analyze the requirements of current and future jobs, you can develop a maximum bid that includes transportation costs.

 4. Know the Cost of Used Equipment

 The upfront cost is what most managers see first before making a purchase.
-However, you also need to analyze the price to own used engines.
-The price to own includes factors such as maintenance, insurance, transportation, fuel expenses, etc. Calculate how it fits into your budget and future expectations.
+However, you also need to analyze the price of owning used machines.
+The price to own includes factors such as maintenance, insurance, transportation, fuel expenses, and more.
+Calculate how it fits into your budget and future expectations.

 5. Understand What Type of Technology You Need

-As mentioned before, equipment tends to hold much of its value.
-While it may be the case, there are other forms of technology you can add to machines such as telematics devices.
+You can add other forms of technology to machines, such as telematics devices.
 Consider your projects and determine what level of tech you need.
-Are they simple or do they require logistics and telematics?
+Are they simple, or do they require logistics and telematics?

-The latest technology also may not be an option with all used equipment, and in general, availability will be lower than that of new engines.
-Choose the device that best facilitates your worksite and even consider investing in more popular models to find replacement parts more easily.
+The latest technology also may not be an option with all used equipment, and availability will generally be lower than new machines.
+Choose the device that best facilitates your work site, and consider investing in more popular models to find replacement parts more easily.
 Buying specialty equipment means you have to search for unique pieces.
 Excavators, cranes, and dozers are more common and accommodate new and used OEM parts.

 Used Heavy Equipment Inspection — What to Look For

-To support you through the process of finding the ideal machinery, we created an inspection checklist for used heavy equipment.
-What may seem like a tedious process will only help you make the best investment for your company.
+We created an inspection checklist for used heavy equipment to support you in finding the ideal machinery.
+What may seem tedious will only help you make the best investment for your company.
 From checking fluids and documents to inspecting signs of wear and the hours used by the previous owner, used equipment inspection can deter you from making a hefty purchase that results in unknown repairs.

-The best advice we can give is to always select well-maintained engines.
-Here are 10 factors to consider to see the difference between a neglected and well-cared for machine.
+The best advice we can give is always to select well-maintained engines.
+Here are 10 factors to consider to differentiate between a neglected and well-cared-for machine.

 1. Age of Equipment